 Learn the basics of project management with these free courses

-When the COVID-19 pandemic hit, many organisations, big and small, were forced to make the shift to working remotely and managing projects online.
-This made a profound impact on the labour market, however, the demand did not slow down.
+When the pandemic hit, many organisations, big and small, were forced to make the shift to working remotely and managing projects online.
+This made a profound impact on the labour market, but the demand did not slow down.

 Project managers have always been in demand.
 Regardless of the industry, professionals will always be needed to plan and oversee the execution of projects.
 Understanding the fundamentals of managing a project is seen around the world as an asset, as these professionals are known to provide a versatile range of skills for managing change and achieving project goals in any sector or business.